backand/todos-with-users/README.md

  Go to the *Security & Auth --> Configuration* page

 #### Configure Security Settings - User settings
-1. **Enable Anonymous Access**:
+1. **Change Anonymous Access to Read-Only**
-  Upon completion, this will allow users to access your application without logging in, and will assign these users a *ReadOnly* role.
-  1. In the first section of the page, entitled *Anonymous Access*, click the switch on the right.
-It should turn green to indicate that anonymous access is enabled.
+  By default all users have full access to read and update data.
+Let's change it to read only:
-  2. In the drop-down that appeared beneath *Anonymous Access*, select *ReadOnly*.
+  1. In the drop-down that appeared beneath *Anonymous Access*, select *ReadOnly*.
-  3. Copy the Anonymous Token and paste it in app/config/consts.js as the value of 'anonymousToken'.
+  2. Copy the Anonymous Token and paste it in app/config/consts.js as the value of 'anonymousToken'.
-  4. Refresh the browser window presenting your app and click on 'Sign Out'.
+  3. Refresh the browser window presenting your app and click on 'Sign Out'.
 You will be able to see the todo list by clicking on the 'view the todo list as a guest (read only)' link in the sign in page.
 You will not be able to add or modify tasks.

-2. **Enable Sign Up and Set the New Users Role**
+2. **Enable Sign Up from the client code**
-	1. Select *User* from the drop-down beneath the *Public App* heading.
-This will set the role that new users are given when they sign up for - or are created in - your application.
-By setting this to *User*, all new users will be created with the *User* role already assigned.
-	2. Copy the API Sign-up Token and paste it in app/config/consts.js as the value of signUpToken.
+	1. From Social & Keys menu copy the API Sign-up Token and paste it in app/config/consts.js as the value of signUpToken.

-3. **Enable Public Sign Up** (optional)
+3. **Custom Reset Password Page** (optional)
-	Click on the switch on the right side of the panel to make your application Public.
-When enabled, this allows any user to register with your application.
-When disabled, all new users must be invited by a user with the *Admin* role (via the Security & Auth -> Registered Users section).
-This switch between *Public* and *Private* modes does not require a code change - it happens behind the scenes.
-4. **Configure Authentication URLs** (optional)
-	Set the URLs for **Custom Registration Page**,  **Custom Verified Email Page** and **Custom Reset Password Page**.
-	**NOTE: ** You will need to change the URLs when the app is published to a webserver instead of being run locally.
-	1. Set **Custom Registration Page URL** to `http://localhost:9000/#/login`.
-This is the link that will be sent by email to users when invited by an *Admin*.
-	2. Set **Custom Verified Email Page URL** to `http://localhost:9000/`.
-When **Sign-up Email Verification** is switched on, after a user registers they receive a verification email that includes a link to verify their identity.
-Once this is completed, they are redirected to the URL entered here.
-	3. Set **Custom Reset Password Page** to `http://localhost:9000/#/resetPassword`.
+	3. In Configuration menu set **Custom Reset Password Page** to `http://localhost:9000/#/resetPassword`.
 This is the link that will be sent by email to users who forgot their password.
 (This page is also used for signed-in users to change their password.)

 At this point, users are able to register for your app.
-They can register organically using their own email and a password, or via social media provider integration, such as Google, Github, or Facebook.
+They can register organically using their own email and a password, or via social media provider integration, such as Google, GitHub, or Facebook.
 New users simply need to select the "New User" checkbox before signing in.
 All registered users can add or modify tasks.

 #### Forgot Password
 Once you've updated the **Custom Reset Password** page, you can test the app's 'reset password' functionality.
 This is accessible from the login page, so you may need to sign out of the application first.
 On the ensuing reset password page, simply enter the email address of a valid existing user, and that email address will receive a message with a link to your configured "change password" page.